Is your symptoms worse after acupuncture? Do you feel pain worse after acupuncture? Do you have flu like detox symptoms after acupuncture?

-When you are searching and reading this article means you may just have had your acupuncture treatment – maybe your first one ever – and confused with changes of your symptoms after acupuncture.
-During my 20+ years of practice, I have noticed certain patterns happens over and over again after acupuncture.
-Below is my shortlist of the most common reactions after acupuncture and my recommendation of what to do with them.
+When you are searching and reading this article means you may just had your acupuncture – likely the first one ever – and confused with changes of your symptoms after acupuncture.
+I have shortlisted the most common reactions after acupuncture, these patterns happen on patients over and over again from my 20+ years of practice.

 Immediate Reactions After Acupuncture (the first 24-48 hours)